swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

 ///
 ///     let array = [1,2,3,4,5,6]
 ///     print(array[2...][3) // 4
-///     print(array[2...][.start + 3]!) // 6
+///     print(array[2...][.first + 3]!) // 6
 ///
 public struct OffsetBound {
   /* internally stores an enum, not ABI/API */

-  /// The position corresponding to `startIndex` and the first element of a
+  /// The position of the first element of a nonempty collection, corresponding
-  /// nonempty collection.
+  /// to `startIndex`.
-  public static var start: OffsetBound

-  /// The position corresponding to `endIndex`, which is "past the end"---that
-  /// is, the position one greater than the last valid subscript argument. public static var end: OffsetBound

-  /// The position corresponding to `startIndex` and the first element of a
-  /// nonempty collection.
-This is equivalent to `start`. public static var first: OffsetBound
+  public static var first: OffsetBound

-  /// The position corresponding to the last element of an nonempty
+  /// The position of the last element of a nonempty collection, corresponding
-  /// collection.
-This is equivalent to `.end - 1`.
+  /// to `index(before: endIndex)`.
   public static var last: OffsetBound

   /// Returns a bound that offsets the given bound by the specified distance.